-With virtual meetings becoming a critical tool for U.S. workers in the wake of the COVID-19 pandemic, people with—and without—hearing loss may experience new communication challenges.
+With virtual meetings so prevalent for U.S. workers in the wake of the COVID-19 pandemic, people with—and without—hearing loss may experience new communication challenges.

 By taking some simple steps, virtual meetings can be more effective:

 - Use Video.
-Whenever possible, use a virtual meeting platform that allows webcams to be used, and encourage all participants to use them.
+Whenever possible, use a virtual meeting platform that allows webcams, and encourage all participants to use them.
 Visual cues help people with and without hearing loss understand conversations.

 - Keep Your Mouth Unobstructed.
 Try to keep hands, hair, and clothing away from your mouth/face.
 Project when speaking so that listeners have the best opportunity to hear and understand.